How to Sell Like Crazy, by andy jassy ceo amazonzakrzewski

 8. Don’t Forget About Your Customers

 To understand the role customers play in the marketing process, think about it in terms of a pyramid: Customers are the base; employees and partners are the middle; and suppliers are the top.
 While it may seem obvious that employees and partners play a key role in any marketing effort, most companies don’t focus nearly as much energy on ensuring they’re satisfied as they should.
-In fact, in many cases, employees and partners are just a supporting cast in the story of your company’s marketing.
+In fact, in many cases, employees and partners are just a supporting cast in the story of your company’s marketing like brand design agencies Bay Area.

 9. Be Flexible